-Walking, cycling and other recreation activities enrich the visitor experience for existing markets, as well as to service the resident population.
-Activating and enhancing natural assets for recreation will strengthen the proposition for a visit to the Orange Region, as it will provide a well-rounded experience for visitors.
+Walking, cycling and other recreation activities enrich the visitor experience for existing markets, as well as service the resident population.
+Activating and enhancing natural assets for recreation, both active and passive, will strengthen the proposition for a visit to the Orange Region, as it will provide a well-rounded experience for visitors.

+In developing natural assets, there is a need to ensure the preservation and protection of the regions natural assets by undertaking targeted investments, and education to encourage responsible and sustainable visitation.
 There is a need for tracks and trails to connect the regions towns and product and experience offering.
 There is a game-changing opportunity to create a shared trail connecting the region's wineries, given their proximity to Orange City and to each other.

-In particular, cycling is a major opportunity for the region, with domestic cycle visitation growth of 9% per annum across Australia.4 Investment in infrastructure to support road cycling, gravel cycling, mountain biking and off road trails will position the Orange Region amongst Australia's premier naturebased and cycle destinations.
+In particular, cycling is a major opportunity for the region, with domestic cycle visitation growth of 9% per annum across Australia.4 Investment in infrastructure to support road cycling, gravel cycling, mountain biking and off road trails will position the Orange Region amongst Australia's premier nature-based and cycle destinations.